ubuntu/ubuntu-desktop-documentation/docs/tutorial/the-linux-command-line-for-beginners.md

 > Most Linux command line tools include a man page.
 Try taking a brief look at the pages for some of the commands you've already encountered: `man ls`, `man cp`, `man rmdir` and so on.
 There's even a man page for the man program itself, which is accessed using `man man`, of course.

+(the-command-line-and-the-superuser)=
 ## The command line and the superuser

-One good reason for learning some command line basics is that instructions online will often favour the use of shell commands over a graphical interface.
+One good reason for learning some command line basics is that instructions online will often favor the use of shell commands over a graphical interface.
 Where those instructions require changes to your machine that go beyond modifying a few files in your home directory, you'll inevitably be faced with commands that need to be run as the machine's administrator (or ***superuser*** in Unix parlance).
 Before you start running arbitrary commands you find in some dark corner of the internet, it's worth understanding the implications of running as an administrator, and how to spot those instructions that require it, so you can better gauge whether they're safe to run or not.

 The superuser is, as the name suggests, a user with super powers.
 In older systems it was a real user, with a real username (almost always "root") that you could log in as if you had the password.
 As for those super powers: ***root*** can modify or delete any file in any directory on the system, regardless of who owns them; ***root*** can rewrite firewall rules or start network services that could potentially open the machine up to an attack; ***root*** can shutdown the machine even if other people are still using it.
 In short, ***root*** can do just about ***anything***, skipping easily round the safeguards that are usually put in place to stop users from overstepping their bounds.